SchokiCoder/book_modern_c/src/2_typesnvars.md

 ### Char

-I kind of lied when i said char is _just_ a number.
-It technically is but there is more to it.
+I kind of lied when I said char is _just_ a number.
+It technically is, but there is more to it.
 In C the char is also used to represent textual characters.
-Char has a range of 256 different values it can represent and those numbers are used as a character.
+Char has a range of 256 different values it can represent, and those numbers are used as different characters.
 That means the following line:

 ```c
 char an_a = 'a';
 ```

-is valid code and compiles.
+is valid code that compiles.
 One important thing to note is that one char is always surrounded by ' but not ".
 What " does comes later.
 Also please don't do this: